stakater/Reloader/docs/Verify-Reloader-Working.md

 ## Verify from logs

-Check the logs of reloader and verify that you can see logs looks like below, if you are able to find these logs then it means reloader is working.
+Check the logs of Reloader and verify that you can see logs looks like below, if you are able to find these logs then it means Reloader is working.

 ```text
 Changes Detected in test-object of type 'SECRET' in namespace: test-reloader